opensource-observer/oso/apps/docs/blog/2024-07-15-impact-of-retro-funding/index.md

 ## Bonus: Project Activity Heatmap

 You've made it this far, so here's some bonus dataviz for you!
 It's a heatmap of developer activity for every project that's received Retro Funding since 2022.
-You can see the full-time active developers for each project in each month, with the color of the cell representing the number of developers (max of 10).
+You can see the full-time active developers for the top 200 projects in each month (based on mean activity over the period), with the color of the cell representing the number of developers (max of 10).
 If you notice anything off with your project, send us a pull request [here](https://github.com/opensource-observer/oss-directory)!

 ![Contribution Heatmap](output_30_1.png)